il brutto, Negroamaro Primitivo, IGP Salento Rosso, Puglia, Italy, 2014

 Appearance: clear and bright, deep intensity ruby, showing tears.

-Nose: clean, medium (+) intensity, developing, with aromas as they come, of creamy ripe black cherry and black berry, over-ripe black plum, spice, broom, smoke, a bit toasty, then a low-key but rich florality, before settling into liquorice, warm dried berries, a whiff of tar and sweet tobacco.
+Nose: clean, medium (+) intensity, developing, with aromas as they come, of creamy ripe black cherry and black berry, over-ripe black plum, spice, gorse flower (delicate coconut-like), smoke, a bit toasty, then a low-key but rich florality, before settling into liquorice, warm dried berries, a whiff of tar and sweet tobacco.

 Palate: a dry wine, medium (+) acidity, medium (-) smooth ripe tannins, medium (+) alcohol, and a medium (+) body, with a smooth creamy texture and seeming ripe fruit sweetness in mid-palate, medium (+) intensity flavours, of black cherry, ripe black plum, some ripe red fruit, black olive, liquorice and spice.
 A long length with a black fruit-liquorice finish.